wlloyduw/SAAF/python_template/README.md

 Get an attribute already stored in SAAF.

-### addTimeStamp(key)
+### addTimeStamp(key, *optional* timeSince)

 Add a custom time stamp to SAAF.
-This will store the time in ms from when SAAF started to when this method was called.
+By default this will store the time in ms from when SAAF started to when this method was called.
+If a secondary time stamp is supplied the different between the current time and that will be calculated.

 &nbsp;